BP-H/forgrok/README.md

 >>
 >> This is a support email in response to your request submitted on LockedIn.
 >>
->> This email was intended for Taha Gungor.
+>> This email was intended for Send A Connection.
 [Learn why we include this.](https://www.LockedIn.com/help/LockedIn/answer/4788)
 >>
 >> [LockedIn]
 >>